Why Us

 At Mercy Catholic College we recognise that the needs of our students are diverse, and we endeavour to accommodate the different learning styles, rates of learning and learning abilities.

-The Diverse Learning team then assists teachers with the development of learning strategies, ensuring that the curriculum is differentiated to cater for the various levels of need.
+The Learner Diversity team then assists teachers with the development of learning strategies, ensuring that the curriculum is differentiated to cater for the various levels of need.
 Those students who have a diagnosed or recognised learning difficulty or disorder have a College Adjustment Plan in place to meet their individual learning needs.
 Special Provisions are provided during exams for students who meet the NESA’s guidelines for Disability Provisions for the HSC.

 Enrichment